sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.cmdline.rst

    parameter type should implement the `orm_class_loader` method to return the appropriate orm class loader, which should be a subclass of `aiida.orm.utils.loaders.OrmEntityLoader` for the corresponding orm class.

-   .. py:method:: __init__(sub_classes=None)
+   .. rubric:: Initialization
-      :canonical: aiida.cmdline.params.types.identifier.IdentifierParamType.__init__

    Construct the parameter type, optionally specifying a tuple of entry points that reference classes that should be a sub class of the base orm class of the orm class loader.
 The classes pointed to by these entry points will be passed to the OrmEntityLoader when converting an identifier and they will restrict the query set by demanding that the class of the corresponding entity matches these sub classes.

    To prevent having to load the database environment at import time, the actual loading of the entry points is deferred until the call to `convert` is made.
 This is to keep the command line autocompletion light and responsive.
 The entry point strings will be validated, however, to see if the correspond to known entry points.

-      :param sub_classes: a tuple of entry point strings that can narrow the set of orm classes that values will be mapped upon.
+   :param sub_classes: a tuple of entry point strings that can narrow the set of orm classes that values
+       will be mapped upon.
 These classes have to be strict sub classes of the base orm class defined by the orm class loader

    .. py:property:: orm_class_loader
       :canonical: aiida.cmdline.params.types.identifier.IdentifierParamType.orm_class_loader